 This flexibility extends to routines, which trigger one or more actions based on a voice command, sensor condition, or time of day.
 Alexa makes routines easier to build than any other assistant, mostly by offering a clear app interface with an arsenal of pre-formatted options.
-In fact the Alexa app as a whole is arguably one of the best-designed for smart homes, though Apple’s Home app is close and should improve even further in iOS 16.
+In fact the Alexa app as a whole is arguably one of the best-designed for smart homes, though Apple’s Home app is close if not better after recent updates.

-Google Assistant accomplishes much of what Alexa does, but the Google Home app isn’t laid out that well, and its routines are dependent on phrases instead of pre-formatted actions.
-That is, you have to write out actions yourself as if they were voice commands — a wake-up routine, for example, might require you to add “set the Bedroom lights to 50 percent,” “turn on the Coffee Maker,” “set the volume to 5,” and “play NPR News.”
+Google Assistant accomplishes much of what Alexa does, and the overhauled Google Home app is reasonably organized.
+Its routines can be cumbersome to build, though.
+It’s sometimes easier to write out actions yourself as if they were voice commands — a wake-up routine, for example, might use “set the Bedroom lights to 50 percent,” “turn on the Coffee Maker,” “set the volume to 5,” and “play NPR News Now.”

-One advantage it does have over other assistants is that you can often wedge two commands into the same sentence, whether in a routine or otherwise.
-You can tell Google Assistant to “turn off the Bedroom and Bathroom lights” or “set the volume to 7 and shuffle my music” and get the right response, whereas Alexa, Bixby, and Siri will run only one of those actions if any.
-This applies beyond smart home gear, but tends to matter more when you’re using smart speakers and don’t necessarily have a touch interface to fall back on.
+One advantage it has over other assistants is that you can often wedge two commands into the same sentence, whether in a routine or otherwise.
+You can tell Google Assistant to “turn off the Bedroom and Bathroom lights” or “set the volume to 7 and shuffle my music” and get the right response, whereas Alexa, Bixby, and Siri will run only one of those actions, if any.
+This feature applies beyond controlling smart home gear, but also tends to matter more when you’re using smart speakers and don’t necessarily have a touch interface to fall back on.

 The landscape could look very different by the end of 2023.

 Bixby is nearly an also-ran.
 While it gets the job done, Samsung’s SmartThings platform has even fewer products than HomeKit, to the point that it includes Alexa and Google Assistant as an option for voice commands.
-SmartThings does have its uses — particularly if you have Samsung appliances (like TVs or fridges), or you want to rely heavily on Zigbee and Z-Wave accessories — but there’s largely no reason to talk to Bixby unless you don’t have a smart speaker.
+SmartThings does have its uses — particularly if you have Samsung appliances (like TVs or fridges), or you want to rely heavily on Zigbee and Z-Wave accessories — but there’s largely no reason to talk to Bixby for smart home functions.

-The landscape could look very different by the end of 2023.
-Amazon, Apple, Google, and Samsung are among the backers of the Matter protocol, slated to launch in late 2022.
-Matter-branded accessories should work with all of the major smart home platforms, in which case both Apple and Samsung could get a leg up in compatibility.
+The landscape could look very different by the end of 2023, thanks to the recently-launched Matter protocol.
+Matter-enabled accessories work across all of the major smart home platforms, which could give Apple and Samsung a leg up in compatibility.